About a year ago I started seeing boards that looked like cruisers pop up on my Instagram feed.

 That’s until I saw videos of the people doing some insane carving.

-Which is when I realized there was a completely different type of board called the surfskate.
+This is when I realized there was a completely different type of board called the surfskate.
+Let's go over the most common topics about surfskates to help you better understand them.

 In this article I'll break down exactly what a surfskate is and why it's become one of my favorite type of boards to ride.